 Educate scientists on the full range of employment options available to them.

-Provide the information necessary so that individual scientists can find the most rewarding niche for each to make their mark.
+Provide the information necessary so that individual scientists can find the most rewarding niché for each person to make their mark.

-I have been involved with a number of organizations that work to achieve these goals on an on-going and real-time basis.
+I have been involved with a few organizations and roles that work to achieve these goals.

 The Committee on Careers and Professional Development (CCPD) is the American Physical Society's (APS) organizational body that tracks career issues for the APS Executive Council.
 I served a three year term on the Committee (2004 - 2007) and was Chairperson of the Committee in my last year, 2006.
 Some the projects we completed during this time were: